WISDEM/WEIS/weis/visualization/appServer/docs/source/installation.rst

 3. Install WEIS and dependencies

+We created a bash script which installs all of the related libraries with a single command.
+We recommend to download a file first and then run the script.

 .. code-block:: console

-   wget https://gist.githubusercontent.com/mayankchetan/6a29d08700267e260c82ecfe686c712b/raw/aeee4b866903432c4a5a525a4819db15c5a9844d/kestrel_install.sh -O kestrel_install.sh
+   wget https://raw.githubusercontent.com/WISDEM/WEIS/main/share/kestrel_install.sh -O kestrel_install.sh
+   bash kestrel_install.sh -p [conda_env_path] -raft -wisdem
-   bash kestrel_install.sh -p env/weis-viz-demo -raft -wisdem
+   # For example: bash kestrel_install.sh -p env/weis-env -raft -wisdem

-Check the installation of weis, conda virtual environment, openfast, tosco, wisdem, raft (it takes around 20mins).
+The whole installation process might take around 20 mins.
+Please check if the installation of weis, conda virtual environment, openfast, rosco, wisdem and raft are successful.

 4. Generate visualization input yaml file

 .. code-block:: console

+   module load conda
-   conda activate weis-env
+   conda activate env/weis-env
-   (.weis-env) $ cd weis/weis/visualization/appServer/
+   (.weis-env) $ cd weis/weis/visualization/appServer/share/
-   (.weis-env) $ python share/vizFileGen.py --modeling_options [path_to_modeling_options] --analysis_options [path_to_analysis_options] --wt_input [path_to_final_wind_io] --output vizInput.yaml
+   (.weis-env) $ python vizFileGen.py --modeling_options [path_to_modeling_options] --analysis_options [path_to_analysis_options] --wt_input [path_to_final_wind_io] --output vizInput.yaml

 Note that you can use the modeling and analysis options generated within the output folder of the WEIS run.

 5. Run the server

 .. code-block:: console

+   cd ../app
-   (.weis-env) $ python app/mainApp.py --yaml [path_to_viz_input]
+   (.weis-env) $ python mainApp.py --input [path_to_viz_input] --host [host_number] --port [port_number]

+Now, you are able to see the hosting url with defined port number where your app server is running.

 6. Connect the app with local machine